dimsum16/dimsum16.github.io/index.md

 The two facets of the representation are discussed in greater detail below.
 Systems are expected to produce the both facets, though the manner in which they do this (e.g., pipeline vs. joint model) is up to you.

 Gold standard training data labeled with the combined representation will be provided in two domains: __online reviews__ and __tweets__.
 (Rules for using other data resources in [data conditions](#data-conditions).)
 Blind test data will be in these two domains as well as a third, surprise domain.
 The domain will not be indicated as part of the input at test time.
-The three test domains will have equal weight in the overall system scores; see [scoring](scoring.html).
+The three test domains will have equal weight in the overall system scores (details of the scoring procedure will be announced at a future time).

 ## Minimal semantic units